 Laptops or Tablets

-Once you have the trade show dates locked in, do give your market a heads up by uploading it on your website, sending out an email blast, posting it on social media, or running a short paid ad campaign.
-Whichever one you choose, just make certain that important information are included, namely, the trade show name, location, date, your booth number, and a simple sketch so attendees won’t get lost trying to look for you in a sea of competitors.
+Once you have the trade show dates locked in, give your buyers and potential buyers a heads up.
+Post the information on your website, send out an email blast, post it on social media, and maybe run a short paid ad campaign.
+Make sure to include the trade show name, location, date, and your booth number so they can find you!

 How to Design a Trade Show Booth